tagion/tagion/src/bin-behaviour/tagion/tools/README.md

 If you also want to show the result instead of just running the test use:

 `make test-<target>`

+## Cleaning

+`make clean-bddtest`

+Removes the bdd log files

+`make clean-reports`

+Removes all the bdd reports

 ### Terminal visualization
 Produce visualization of the BDD-reports inside terminal: